Vincent van Gogh: Auvers-sur-Oise (May–July 1890)

 In May 1890, Van Gogh left the clinic in Saint-Rémy to move nearer to both Dr Paul Gachet in the Paris suburb of Auvers-sur-Oise and to Theo.
 Gachet was an amateur painter and had treated several other artists – Camille Pissarro had recommended him.
 Van Gogh's first impression was that Gachet was "iller than I am, it seemed to me, or let's say just as much."

 The painter Charles Daubigny moved to Auvers in 1861 and in turn drew other artists there, including Camille Corot and Honoré Daumier.
 In July 1890, Van Gogh completed two paintings of Daubigny's Garden, one of which is likely his final work.

 During his last weeks at Saint-Rémy, his thoughts returned to "memories of the North", and several of the approximately 70 oils, painted during as many days in Auvers-sur-Oise, are reminiscent of northern scenes.
 In June 1890, he painted several portraits of his doctor, including Portrait of Dr Gachet, and his only etching.
 In each the emphasis is on Gachet's melancholic disposition.
 There are other paintings which are probably unfinished, including Thatched Cottages by a Hill.

 In July, Van Gogh wrote that he had become absorbed "in the immense plain against the hills, boundless as the sea, delicate yellow".
 He had first become captivated by the fields in May, when the wheat was young and green.
 In July, he described to Theo "vast fields of wheat under turbulent skies".

 He wrote that they represented his "sadness and extreme loneliness" and that the "canvases will tell you what I cannot say in words, that is, how healthy and invigorating I find the countryside".
 Wheatfield with Crows, although not his last oil work, is from July 1890 and Hulsker discusses it as being associated with "melancholy and extreme loneliness".
 Hulsker identifies seven oil paintings from Auvers that follow the completion of Wheatfield with Crows.
+Hulsker also expressed concern about the number of paintings attributed to Van Gogh from the period.